TanvirOnGH/flex/readme.md

 This project builds upon the [redflat](https://github.com/worron/redflat) extension module by [worron](https://github.com/worron).

-Some layouts (deck, mstab, vertical, horizontal, centered, equalarea), helper utilities and the tabbar widget are adapted from the [bling](https://github.com/BlingCorp/bling) extension module by [javacafe01](https://github.com/javacafe01).
+Some layouts (deck, mstab, vertical, horizontal, centered, equalarea), helper utility (shape) and the tabbar widget are adapted from the [bling](https://github.com/BlingCorp/bling) extension module by [javacafe01](https://github.com/javacafe01).

 Special thanks to the AwesomeWM community for their support and contributions.